Lean Management in the Workplace – How Lean Can Apply to Your Company

 Once you have your value stream mapped, you’ll need to turn it into continuous workflows.
 A typical production process involved several different teams, materials, and steps that occur in tight sequence, so it’s important that these are all coordinated.
 If the flow stops moving for any reason, then it’s inevitable that wastage will occur (particularly wasted time).
 Visualizing a workflow and dividing it into smaller sub-sections is an effective way to predict potential barriers and address them up-front.

 A pull system involves creating based on actual demand instead of forecasts.
 In order for flow to operate smoothly, things shouldn’t be manufactured ahead of time because if unused, this creates waste.
 Instead, creating a pull system allows you to make products or develop services in response to customer orders.
 To be successful, you’ll need a short cycle time so that you can deliver quickly.
-But because you’ve adopted lean thinking, mapped value streams and created continuous workflows, this will now be easy.
+But because you’ve adopted lean thinking and leveraging lean principles with mapped value streams and created continuous workflows, this will now be easy.

 What Are the 8 Wastes of Lean?

 You might also have heard another term related to lean production: the eight wastes of lean.
 These are areas that are the root cause or contributors to inefficiency.
 They are often associated with the acronym ‘DOWNTIME’ which stands for defects, overproduction, waiting, non-utilized talent, transportation, inventory, motion, and extra processing.
+The right leadership recognizes that waste is anything that does not add value to customers.
 Let’s look at each of these types of waste in more detail.